 Since I make my studio here in NJ available as a Photo studio rental space, I frequently meet newer photographers who would like to dabble in studio photography a bit, but don’t have much experience of working in a studio.
 Sometimes they have experience with off-camera flash on location, or with a small home studio – and they would like to try out working in a larger studio area, using a range of studio lighting gear.
-(Btw, aside from some continuous lighting, the studio lights are all Profoto.
+(Btw, aside from some continuous lighting, the studio flashes are all Profoto.
 There are reasons for this.)

-With their first time in the studio, the newer photographer seems a little overwhelmed with all the choice – where to even start!?
+With their first time in the studio, the newer photographer might be a little overwhelmed with all the choice – where to even start!?
 My suggestion is always to start with very simple lighting.
 You can achieve a lot without going all the way and using five studio heads with five different light modifiers.

 With a fairly straight-forward way of working with studio lights, here are my tips for your first time in the studio.
 It shouldn’t be overwhelming, but should be stress-free fun instead!